-Cours se Outcomes Cognitive At the end of this course, students will be able to: Level CO1: Develop the free body diagram of particles and rigid bodies such as beams, frames and machines under static and dynamic conditions.
-CO2: Calculate centroids, center of gravity and moment of inertia of simple Shapes.
-CO3: Determine various forces on rigid bodies such as beams, frames and machines under static conditions.
-CO4: Determine the degrees of freedom of given mechanism.
-Apply CO5: Calculate the kinetic parameters of rigid bodies for dynamic equilibrium.
-Apply
+Course Outcomes Cognitive At the end of this course, students will be able to: Level CO1: Develop the free body diagram of particles and rigid bodies such beams, frames and machines under static and dynamic conditions. as Apply CO2: Calculate centroids, center of gravity and moment of inertia of simple Shapes. ple Apply CO3: Determine various forces on rigid bodies such as beams, frames a machines under static conditions.
+Apply CO4: Determine the degrees of freedom of given mechanism.
+Apply CO5: Calculate the kinetic parameters of rigid bodies fo dynamic equilibrium r Apply